vindar/tgx/docs/intro_api_2D.md

 im.fillRectVGradient({ 190, 300, 10, 230 }, tgx::RGB32_Cyan, tgx::RGB32_Purple, 0.5f); // rectangle filled with vertical gradient from cyan to purple. half opacity.
 ~~~
 **Methods:**
 - \ref tgx::Image::drawRect "drawRect()" : draw a basic rectangle.
 Fastest method.
 - \ref tgx::Image::drawThickRect "drawThickRect()" : draw a rectangle with a thick outline.
 - \ref tgx::Image::fillRect "fillRect()" : draw a filled rectangle.
 - \ref tgx::Image::fillThickRect "fillThickRect()" : draw a filled rectangle with a thick outline of a different color.
-- \ref tgx::Image::fillRectHGradient "fillRectHGradient()" : draw a filled rectangle with an horizontal gradient between two colors.
+- \ref tgx::Image::fillRectHGradient "fillRectHGradient()" : draw a filled rectangle with a horizontal gradient between two colors.
 - \ref tgx::Image::fillRectVGradient "fillRectVGradient()" : draw a filled rectangle with a vertical gradient between two colors.

 See also \ref tgx::Image::drawThickRectAA "drawThickRectAA()", \ref tgx::Image::fillRectAA "drawThickRectAA()", \ref tgx::Image::fillThickRectAA "drawThickRectAA()".
-These methods may be useful for smooth animations but usually not for static display (as rectangles egdes are parallel to pixel boundaries hence do not usually require anti-aliasing).
+These methods may be useful for smooth animations but usually not for static display (as rectangles edges are parallel to pixel boundaries hence do not usually require anti-aliasing).